paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 Given the text name of a game component in the scene, treat it as a button and perform the same action as when a player pushed it on the game screen.

 #### CheckPattern
-Sometimes we need to look at some UI text and see if it is as expected.
+Sometimes we need to look at some UI text.
 We use regular expressions for that.
 ```C#
     CheckPattern(@"^Direct Event heard at \d\d/\d\d/\d\d\d\d \d\d:\d\d:\d\d", results.text);
 ```